 The sad and uncomfortable truth about being a fangirl is that if you really want to embrace your inner fangirl, not everyone in your inner circle is going to understand or share your passion.
 Especially if you want to go to concerts or conventions.
 Like it or not, those things are expensive and you’ll be hard-pressed to convince those around you to join.
 Sometimes you get lucky and you’ll find someone but you can’t let this shape your decision.

-Yes it’s tough at first.
+Yes, it’s tough at first.
 But the more times you do it, the easier it will get.
 I promise.
 And if you’re desperate for some assistance, here are some great tips that I’ve outlined in this Break Through Anxiety post.

 So, are you ready to embrace your inner fangirl?
 Do you already have some exciting events planned for 2018?
-Well don’t keep them trapped in your mind!
+Well, don’t keep them trapped in your mind!
 Write them down on paper and make them tangible.
 I am currently designing a free workbook to guide you through this entire process of embracing your inner fangirl.

-For now though, you can get a sneak peek with this fun little printable.
+For now, though, you can get a sneak peek at this fun little printable.
 It’s called ‘This Year in Fandom’ and is a great way to keep track of all your fandom related events.
 Although I love using calendars, sometimes I want to see everything I have planned for the whole year rather than month by month.
 This tracker will also make budgeting and future scheduling so much easier.